eugenio-luo/CHIP-8/README.md

-# CHIP-8 emulator
+# CHIP-8 virtual machine

-It's an emulator for a CHIP-8 virtual machine
+It's a virtual machine for programs written in the CHIP-8 interpreted language

 ## How to compile and run